aanjhan/mywebsite/essays/rightquestions.md

 >And here's the deeper concern: this shift doesn’t just affect universities.
 It affects all of us, the country, and the world.

 The next 20 years will present problems that don’t have obvious commercial solutions: climate instability, AI governance, cyber-physical system security, post-quantum cryptography, and the growing intersection of technology and democratic institutions.
-These are problems that require slow, careful, foundational work—the kind that rarely fits neatly into a product cycle or a profit model.
+These are problems that require slow, careful, foundational work.
+The kind that rarely fits neatly into a product cycle or a profit model.

 Corporate research labs do impressive work, no question.
 But they are shaped by strategic incentives.
-Much of their output depends on prior advances made in "non-profit" settings—universities, government labs, and public research consortia.
+Much of their output depends on prior advances made in "non-profit" settings such as universities, government labs, and public research consortia.
 When those institutions lose their ability to think independently, we don’t just lose knowledge.
 We lose foresight.

 >What makes academia unique is not just the freedom to explore, but that it’s built to support research that doesn’t need immediate justification.
 For example, a decade-long inquiry into a mathematical structure, or a systems prototype with no clear user base yet.